-The actions are to be developed from community consultation, assessment of the Town of East Fremantle's currently delivery of public art, benchmarking with other Councils, and a review of best practice in arts delivery.
+The actions were developed from community consultation, assessment of the Town of East Fremantle's currently delivery of public art, benchmarking with other Councils, and a review of best practice in arts delivery.

-These actions will align with the Town of East Fremantle's Public Art Vision, Aims and Objectives for Public Art.
+These actions align with the Town of East Fremantle's Public Art Vision, Aims and Objectives for Public Art.